ZoltanSzarvas0209/mp2_hulkanasium/README.md

         2. decresed the amount of choices available for each multiple choice question.
         3. included a textarea in the Get My Plan section for the user to be able to write custome messages.
         4. scraped the seperate Get My Plan page idea and replaced it with a pop-up form

+    - Change added post deployment:
+        1. I added a 404 html page past deployment in order to achive merit criteria.
+This was not part of the original plans therefore I had no wireframe designed for it.

 -   <details><summary> Wireframes: Home Default </summary>
     <img src="assets/readme-images/wireframe_home.png">